onc-healthit/inferno-program/README.md

 #### Cleanup
 Once the terminology building is done, the `.env` file should be deleted to remove the UMLS username and password from the system.

+Optionally, the files and folders in `tmp/terminology/` can be deleted after terminology building to free up space, as they are several GB in size.
+If you intend to re-run the terminology builder, these files can be left to speed up building in the future, since the builder will be able to skip the initial download/preprocessing steps.

+#### Manual build instructions

 If this Docker-based method does not work based on your architecture, manual setup and creation of the terminology validators is documented [on this wiki page](https://github.com/onc-healthit/inferno/wiki/Installing-Terminology-Validators#building-the-validators-without-docker)